 About Us

-Our mission: Getting jiujitsu athletes STRONG, mobile and out of pain, so they can dominate the mats!
+Our Mission: To get more jiujitsu practitioners strong, mobile and out of pain so they can dominate the mats

-After over a decade of working with clients in-person, we developed Kaliber Health to offer high-quality, results driven strength training online, so we could help more people — no matter where you live.
+After a decade plus of working with in-person clients, we built Kaliber Health as a way to offer custom, results-driven online strength training & coaching, so we could help more people, no matter where you live.

 Why BJJ athletes?

-We started personal training in 2010 and BJJ in 2019.
-Once we got more involved in the BJJ community, we realized there was a lack of understanding on how to effectively strength train for BJJ.
-On top of that, the rate of injury is quite high in this sport, and there’s a lot of misinformation on how to effectively strength train and support injured athletes in the gym.
-That's where we come in.
+We started personal training in 2010 and Brazilian jiujitsu in 2019.
+We quickly realized there was a lack of understanding on how to effectively strength train for this sport.
+On top of that, the rate of injury is high, and there’s a lot of misinformation on how to effectively strength train to support injured athletes.
+That's where we come in!
 We have experience and knowledge working with injuries and people in pain.
-We also love working with performance athletes (and people who are interested in performance in general — feeling good in their bodies and moving well).
-You guys work hard, and understand the concept of patience and consistency.
+We also love the BJJ community and love working with performance-oriented people.
+You guys work hard, and understand the concept of patience and consistency!

-Because of our love of BJJ and the people we've met through the community, we wanted to dive deep and invest our time in becoming the best strength training coaches possible for those who train BJJ.
+Because of our love for BJJ and the people we've met in the community, we wanted to dive deep and invest our time in becoming the go-to experts in strength training for BJJ.

-We take a personal approach and strive to be a non-dogmatic voice of reason in the sea of overwhelming and misleading strength and conditioning advice for grapplers.
-Using our strength training approach, alongside tailored accessory & structural balance lifts, plus our balanced view on nutrition, we meet you where you're at and teach you how to become the best performing version of yourself on (and off) the mats.
+We take a personal approach and strive to be a non-dogmatic voice of reason in the sea of overwhelming strength and conditioning advice out there for grapplers.
+Using our specific approach in strength training — coupled with our balanced view of nutrition, recovery and mobility — we meet you where you're at and teach you how to become the best performing version of yourself on (and off) the mats.

 Meet Greg and Jaclyn